sabrinaest/WeatherApp/README.md

    npm start
    ```

-9. Open your preferred browser and navigate to [](http://localhost:3000/) to view the application!
+9. Launch your preferred browser and visit http://localhost:3000/ to interact with the Weather App!

 ## 📚 Documentation & References